Updated: December 12th, 2022 – changed info from Microsoft LUIS to Microsoft Azure Cognitive Services / Conversational Language Understanding.

 In this article series, we’re creating a sample app that interprets assessments from vital signs checks in hospitals.
 It filters out relevant information like the measured temperature or pupillary response.
 Yet, it’s easy to extend the scenario to any other area.

-You need an Azure account to use LUIS.
-However, you can use LUIS in the free tier (“F0”), so it does not eat up your credits and you can also use it after initial credits end, and you switch to pay-as-you-go.
-It serves up to 10,000 endpoints per month.
+You need an Azure account to use the Microsoft Language Studio.
+However, you can use Conversational Language Understanding in the free tier (“F0”), so it does not generate any costs / does not eat up your credits (if you have any).
+If you need more resources than provided through the free tier, you can use pay-as-you go to pay only for your consumption.

 Once your app is created, it’s time to look at the options you have in the portal:

 - Intents: think of these as distinct commands that your language understanding service differentiates.
 In our scenario, we’ll have three: for recognizing the patient’s age, the body temperature, and the pupillary response.